Gravestone Ad-Space Salesman Reaps Market [Makes a Killing!]

 Despite some initial hesitation, Clicks for Stiffs has experienced rapid growth and success.

-“Yeah, people fucking love it,” says Ruggere.
+“Yeah, people love it,” says Ruggere.
 “And why the hell not?
 You get your stone, the suits get their clicks, everybody wins.”

 The public and business-world couldn’t agree more.
 Industries including flower shops, dating services, nanny services, housekeepers, delivery food, and social networks have all capitalized on this burgeoning market.